chandruxp/evrythng-js-sdk/README.md

     grunt jasmine

-You can also create a task that watches your javascript files (source files and test files) and runs the full test suite every time any of these files changes.
+You can also create a task that watches your javascript files (source files and test files) and runs the full test suite every time any of those files changes.
 To do that just run:

     grunt watch:jstest